FOR PART 1 OF BALLADEER’S BLOG’S EXAMINATION OF MARVEL’S SUPERHEROINE MANTIS CLICK HERE

 Especially vital was the way the Torch-turned-Vision interacted with the future Celestial Madonna, serving as one of the psychological tumblers that influenced her completion.

 With his lesson learned and a certain inner peace achieved, the Original Torch is abruptly returned to the exact milli-second when Kang plucked him from the time-stream to serve in his Legion of the Unliving.
 The Torch has a half-smile forming on his lips as the Mad Thinker blasts him to death now that he knows he has “a life after death.”

-NOTE: Ant-Man’s mysterious discovery in the Vision’s android brain during the Kree-Skrull War was a circuit sporting the Timely Corporation logo, startling Hank Pym since Timely was a turn of the century company.
-Right after seeing it Ant-Man had to fight for his life so the TC logo was forgotten amid larger events.
+NOTE: Ant-Man’s mysterious discovery in the Vision’s android brain during the Kree-Skrull War was a circuit sporting the Timely Industries logo, startling Hank Pym since Timely was a turn of the century company.
+Right after seeing it Ant-Man had to fight for his life so the TI logo was forgotten amid larger events.

 Back with the time-traveling Vision and his talking Synchro-Staff our hero is told by the Siri Voice that they are purely observers and no one in the events they visit will be able to see or hear them.

 The Synchro-Staff shows the Vision the day in 1939 when Professor Phineas Horton unveiled his android creation (in real life it was in Marvel Comics #1).
 The android would burst into flame on contact with the air, alarming the scientific community.